stfc-sciml/e2e/case1/Case1_overview.md

 4. Unpack the example dataset of choice.
 5. Within the dataset, look at benchmark_runs.py  Edit "benchmark = " near the top to choose a benchmark.
+6. Edit the appropriate files in JobFiles/ to set e.g. number of MPI tasks.
-6. The benchmarks make use of slurm_template.sh to submit batch jobs.
+7. The benchmarks make use of slurm_template.sh to submit batch jobs.
 Edit this for local system.
-7. Run!
+8. Run!

+Further details are in docs/HOW_TO_RUN_BENCHMARKS.md